Table of Contents

 To prevent over-contributing to your 401K, calculate your contribution, keep track of your donations, and get the most out of the employer match.

 Taking care of your future self has never been more critical.
 However, doing so should not jeopardize your safety in the immediate future.
-The good news is that you can do a couple of things to get the most out of your 401(k) advantages while still safeguarding your financial security.
-First, you must save $750 pre-tax per pay period from reaching your yearly contribution limit.
+The good news is that you can do some things to get the most out of your 401(k) advantages while safeguarding your financial security.
+First, you must save $750 pre-tax per pay period to reach your yearly contribution limit.
 It equates to 19.5% of a $100,000 annual salary.
 You can double-check your math by using the annual salary.
 A figure that is close to the yearly limit.

 It will keep your contributions and retirement objectives on track.
-In your statement, it is critical to include the total amount of contributions made by you and your company over a specific period.
-Invested assets and the rate of return will be shown, as well as account activity relating to them.
+In your statement, it is critical to include the total contributions you and your company made over a specific period.
+Invested assets and the rate of return will be shown, as well as their account activity.
 Don’t ignore the importance of securing your future.
 Your employer may limit the free money they provide you if you overcontribute your taxes.
-It would be best if you attempted to receive as many perks as possible regarding your workplace match.
+It would be best to attempt to receive as many perks as possible regarding your workplace match.

 The employer determines the amount of the match.
 However, 71% of companies will match 50% of your contributions up to 6% of your salary.
 At the same time, 21% of your contributions are matched dollar for dollar, up to 3%.
 Clearing up the incentives offered is the first step to reap the most rewards.
 For example, if they equal up to 6% of your compensation, your contributions should not be less than 6%.
 Your retirement savings will increase faster, and you won’t be wasting any money.